 Note:- The above statement of cash flows has been prepared under the indirect method as set out in IND AS 7, Statement Of Cash Flows.

 The accompanying notes are an integral part of these financial statements

-As per our report of even dated attached For S. N. Dhawan & CO LLP Chartered Accountants
+For S. N. Dhawan & CO LLP Chartered Accountants Firm Registration No.:000050N/N500045

-Partner Membership No.: 084993